Friends of the BQX director steps down from role

 The leader of the developer-backed advocacy group for the Brooklyn-Queens Connector, the mayor’s streetcar project, is stepping down.

 Ya-Ting Liu, executive director of the Friends of the BQX, plans to leave the group on Friday after 18 months in the position, but before significant planning or outreach for the project has been completed.
-A spokesperson said that Liu felt this was an appropriate time to step down, and as of Wednesday evening Liu had not returned calls for comment.
+A spokesperson said that Liu felt this was an appropriate time to step down, and Liu did not immediately return calls for comment.

 Deputy director Jessica Schumer, the daughter of Senate Minority Leader Chuck Schumer, will serve as interim executive director until the position is filled.